jabernat/SCHS-Robotics-Roles-Bot/README.md

 ## Privacy Policy

-This bot does not persist any user data other than the backup files that it generates on request.
+This bot does not persist any user data, and only uploads its backup files to the Discord channel where they were requested.
 No data is shared with third parties.
 Because this bot is not operated by a for-profit company, it is exempt from the California Consumer Privacy Act (CCPA).